TracecatHQ/tracecat/README.md

 - We love using and building open source tools.
 - Existing "AI" security products hide behind demo-ware, sales calls, and white papers.
 We want to build in the open: open community, open tutorials, and open vision.
-- Create safe space for practioners to experiment with open source AI models in their own isolated environments.
+- Create a safe space for practioners to experiment with open source AI models in their own isolated environments.

 ## Contributing